Faux

 Finishing Products

-What is a "Non- Faux Product School"?
+"Non- Faux Product School"?
+We

-are a "non-faux product oriented" faux school, which means that we do not
+are a "non-faux product oriented" faux school, which means that we do

 sell or support the use of any specific brand name of paint, material,

 or "faux finishing product".
-We are in the business of teaching
+We are in the business of

 students in faux trade, not to promote faux products.
+You will be able

-What is a "faux finishing product"?
+"faux finishing product"?
+A

-"faux product" can be anything manufactured for the specific use of creating
+"faux product" can be anything manufactured for the specific use of

 a faux finish.
-For example, special glazes, crackle mediums, specific
+For example, special glazes, crackle mediums,

-faux finishing tools, and other materials which are "made for faux finishing"
+faux finishing tools, and other materials which are "made for faux

 can be considered "faux products".

-What is wrong with using a "faux
+wrong with using a "faux

 finish product"?
 Nothing is wrong with using a product to create a

 specific effect.
-You should however be aware that you do not need
+You should however be aware that you do not

-a product to create a desired finish and that it will not guarantee your
+a product to create a desired finish and that it will not guarantee

 success, on the wall or in the business.
 Good decorative

-artistry requires proper knowledge i.e. transluscency, values, saturation,
+artistry requires proper knowledge i.e. transluscency, values,

 hand-holds, balance, surface preparation, etc.

-Why are most faux schools "faux
+most faux schools "faux

 product" oriented?
-Schools might be product oriented for several reasons.
+Schools might be product oriented for several

 Maybe it is easier to run classes with pre-mixed and canned materials,

-or they simply have been trained on that product as well and that is what
+or they simply have been trained on that product as well and that is

 they teach with.
-Some schools sell products so they may have a financial
+Some schools sell products so they may have a

 interest in training students with the same material.
 A few claim that